sulfuror/rescript-sh/README.md

 ## Commands and Options
 ---
-There are three commands that will not work as restic usually work, and those are the following commands:
+There are three commands that will not work as restic usually works, which are the following:

 1. **backup**: This command will run a backup according to the variables set before.
 2. **help**: This command will display `rescript` help.
 3. **version**: This command will display the current version of `rescript` you're using.

-As far as I've tested, all other restic commands will run as using restic alone.
+As far as I've tested, all other restic commands will run exactly as they do using restic alone.
 For help with restic commands type:

 ```